danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 }
 ```

-The routes above use associated values to provide item ID to the paths, and search parameters as query parameters.
+The routes above use associated values to apply a restaurant ID to the request path, and search parameters as query parameters.

 ## API models

-We also have to define `Codable` Yelp-specific models to be able to map data from the API.
+We also have to define `Codable` API-specific models, to automatically map response data from any API that we fetch data from.

-For instance, this is a super lightweight Yelp restaurant model:
+For instance, this is a lightweight Yelp restaurant model:

 ```swift
 struct YelpRestaurant: Codable {